Impact of binary interactions on the diffuse supernova neutrino background: Binary Treatment

 When the CE phase is over, we calculate the separation just after the CE phase $a_{\rm f}$, and check whether the binary has merged within the CE phase or not.
 If $a_{\rm f}$ is smaller than the sum of the remnant stellar radii, we consider the binary has merged.
 Additionally, when the post-MS star does not reach the Hayashi track or ignite helium burning, such a star, so-called a Hertzsprung gap star, may not have a clear core-envelope structure.
 In this case, we assume the binary merges \cite{Taam2000,Ivanova2004,Belczynski_2008}.
 If a binary merges before CCSNe, we treat the merged product as a rapidly rotating star.

 Fast rotations can affect stellar evolution in various ways.
 Namely, the centrifugal force changes the pressure balance, the wind mass-loss rate can be enhanced, and the rotation induced instability can enhance the material mixing inside the star.
-Theoretical estimates of the integrated effect for solar-metallicity single stars are shown in Figure \ref{fig:coremass}, where the percentage increase of the carbon-oxygen (CO) core mass with respect to the non-rotating case is shown.
+Theoretical estimates of the integrated effect for solar-metallicity single stars are shown in Fig.~\ref{fig:coremass}, where the percentage increase of the carbon-oxygen (CO) core mass with respect to the nonrotating case is shown.
 For massive stars with $M_{\rm ZAMS}$ (the total mass at zero-age main sequence) $> 13 M_\odot$, we consider the results of fast rotators with an initial rotation velocity of $v_{\rm rot, ini}=300$ km s$^{-1}$ studied in Limongi et al.~\cite{Limongi2017}.
 For $M_{\rm ZAMS}<13 M_\odot$, models with $v_{\rm rot, ini}/v_{\rm Kep}$ = 0.6, where $v_{\rm Kep} = \sqrt{GM/R}$ is the Kepler rotation velocity, is newly calculated using the code described in Takahashi et al.~\cite{Takahashi2014}.
 The Takahashi models have initial rotation velocities of $v_{\rm rot, ini} \sim 500$ km s$^{-1}$.
 The chief effect of stellar rotation in stars with ZAMS masses of $\lesssim 20 M_\odot$ is the enhancement in material mixing.
 This leads to an increase of the core mass, but the efficiency is smaller for less massive models since the thermal (Kelvin-Helmholtz) timescale is relatively longer compared with the stellar lifetime.
 On the other hand, the enhancement of wind mass-loss due to the $\Omega$--$\Gamma$ effect becomes more significant for more massive stars with $\gtrsim 20 M_\odot$, which reduces the total mass, counterbalancing the core-mass increase due to rotation-induced mixing.

-We assume that stellar mergers result in the formation of fast rotators; otherwise the stars are non-rotating.
-The evolution of the fast rotating merger remnant is approximately treated by enhancing the CO core mass with respect to the non-rotating counterpart having the same total mass.
-From the results shown in Figure \ref{fig:coremass}, we derive simple fitting formulae as a function of the ZAMS mass,
+We assume that stellar mergers result in the formation of fast rotators; otherwise the stars are nonrotating.
+The evolution of the fast rotating merger remnant is approximately treated by enhancing the CO core mass with respect to the nonrotating counterpart having the same total mass.
+From the results shown in Fig.~\ref{fig:coremass}, we derive simple fitting formulas as a function of the ZAMS mass,

 from Limongi's models and